Pedagogical Research and Development Grants

-- Systematically review existing practice to produce evidence-informed recommendations
+- Systematically review existing practices to produce evidence-informed recommendations.

-- Explore emerging areas of education research to identify future needs/practise
+- Explore emerging areas of education research to identify future needs/practices.

-- Disseminate best practise in teaching and learning to other practitioners
+- Disseminate best practices in teaching and learning to other practitioners

 There will be two rounds of funding in 2024.

-- The first round of funding will open in early January 2024 (Deadline March)
+- The first round of funding will open on January 11th 2024.

-- The second round of funding will open in early July 2024 (Deadline September)
+- The second round of funding will open on July 11th 2024.

 When applications open, register/log into our online grants system, complete your contact details, and navigate to ‘Your Applications’.

-Applicants are only able to submit one grant application per round, across all grant schemes.
+Applicants can only submit one grant application per round across all grant schemes.